PeterZs/VolumeDiffusion/readme.md

 Run `sh install.sh` and start enjoying your generation!

-We recommand and have tested the code with the docker image `pytorch/pytorch:2.1.0-cuda12.1-cudnn8-devel`.
+We recommend and have tested the code with the docker image `pytorch/pytorch:2.1.0-cuda12.1-cudnn8-devel`.

 ## Inference